abdulwahidgul24085/flask_boilerplate/README.md

 ### Migration
 Migration is great tool for version your database.
 It also help you in moving you database between servers.
 You would need the following commands to work with flask migrate

-`flask db init` This Initates the db in the project `flask db migrate -m "first commit"` this creates the migration.
+`flask db init` This Initates the db in the project.

+`flask db migrate -m "first commit"` this creates the migration.

 `flask db upgrade` This commits the transation.
 After this step you can see the changes in your database.

 `flask db downgrade` This roles back your latest changes.
 This is incase if you want to change your database in to the last stable stage.